lepisma/gaze/README.md

 gaze
 ====

-Gaze tracking for content focus analysis

-##Working
+A quick tool to track gaze over different areas of screen.

+*Made for assisting in our marketing research project on **study of colors on advertisements***

+##Plans

-- Both eyes will be searched using HAAR based cascades.
+- Searching both eyes using Haar cascades.
-- Center of eyes will be searched and its relative position will be tracked.
-- After a calibration session, the system will be ready to use for estimating the focus of user on content displayed.

-**Targeted to analyse focus of people at different regions in an advertisement**

-##Current state
+- Tracking pupils in detected region of eyes.
+- Finding gaze angle using relative position of pupil's center in region of eye.
+- Calibrating system for gaze angles covering the complete screen.
+- Generating a heat map for still screen study.
+- Generating a time based gaze trace for study of attention on regions of videos.

+##Status

-- Scans eyes and finds pupils' center.
+- Scans eyes using Haar.
+- Finds pupil using hough circle transform.

+##License

+MIT licensed 2014